everchathq/everchathq/README.md

 ### USPs

-- **Democratic** 💪 - Everchat communities have no central source of power (admins).
+- **Democratic** 💪 - Everchat communities have no central source of power.
 The power is distributed among all members equally.
 - **Anonymous** 🤡 - Everchat encourages the use of pseudonyms to make sure your identity will not get compromised.
-- **Censorless** 📢 - Everchat does not monitor what you post, but interferes if any criminal activity is reported.
+- **Censorless** 📢 - Everchat does not monitor what you post, but we take criminal activity very seriously.
 - **Free** 🚀 - Everchat is free and ad-free, but a paid `Pro` tier is on our roadmap.

 <br/>